mosioc/markdown-to-html/README.md

 > [!IMPORTANT]
 > NOTICE: USE `http-server -c-1` TO PREVENT CACHING.

+## Deployment

+This project is automatically deployed to GitHub Pages on every push to the main branch using GitHub Actions.

+You can view the live version at: [https://mosioc.github.io/markdown-to-html/](https://mosioc.github.io/markdown-to-html/)

 ## Future Enhancements

 Planned features for future versions:
 - Full syntax highlighting in the editor
 - Support for more Markdown features (tables, checkboxes)
-- Export functionality (HTML, PDF)
+- Export functionality (PDF, ...)

 ## Regex Cheat Sheet for Reference